maria-ribalta/nlp_explainability_techniques/README.md

 * 2: for neutral.
 * 3: for mixed feelings.

-Since the dataset is quite limited, we have merged the train+test data to make the training set bigger, preserved the validation set and created our own test dataset which consists of a Taylor Swift song called "All too well (10 minute verion)(Taylor's Version)" and labelled it manually.
+Since the dataset is quite limited, we have merged the train+test data to make the training set bigger, preserved the validation set and created our own test dataset which consists of a Taylor Swift song called ["All too well (10 Minute Verion)(Taylor's Version)(From the Vault)](https://www.youtube.com/watch?v=sRxrwjOtIag)" and labelled it manually.
 Since our experiments do not require a big amount of data, these has been enough to test our techniques.

 ### Models